unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Wondrous item, uncommon (requires attunement)_

 While wearing this collar, you can use an action to cast the _disguise self_ tek skill from it at will.
 The collar distorts the light around your face to make it appear different.
-Your facial movements are mimiced by the illusion.
+Your facial movements are mimicked by the illusion.
 The tek skill ends if the collar is removed.

-### Headband of Intellect
+### Nodule of Intellect

 _Wondrous item, uncommon (requires attunement)_

-This headband has nodes that connect to your brain, giving you access to information in its memory bank.
-Your Intelligence score is 19 while you wear this headband.
+This electronic nodule sticks to the side of your head, giving you access to information in its memory bank.
+Your Intelligence score is 19 while you wear it.
 It has no effect on you if your Intelligence is already 19 or higher.

 ### Earpiece of Comprehending Languages

 _Wondrous item, uncommon_

-While wearing this earpiece, you can use an action to cast the _comprehend languages_ tek skill from it at will.
+While wearing this earpiece, you can use an action to activate the _comprehend languages_ tek skill from it at will.

 ### Luck Blade